 If you think you have food poisoning you should see your GP who may arrange to submit a stool specimen in order that a laboratory check can be made to isolate and identify the cause of your illness.

-If you suspect that food from a particular commercial source such as a restaurant, takeaway etc., has caused your illness, then you should contact the Food and Safety Team.
+If you suspect that food from a particular commercial source such as a restaurant or takeaway has caused your illness, then you should contact the council as soon as possible.